 This guide will show you the processes for movements of goods from NI to GB and NI to GB via Ireland.
-Exhibits 1 and 2 show the end-to-end journey for these movements and highlight the sections in this guide that provide details of the journeys.
-If you require support on a specific step within each journey, you can click on the links within the Guidance for steps section directly under the exhibit to navigate to the step you need.
+Exhibits 1 and 2 show the end-to-end journey for these movements and highlight the sections in this guide that provide particular details for the journeys.
+Click on the steps within the journeys to navigate to the relevant support materials for each step.

-Note: For NI-GB movements, the Customs Declaration Service (CDS) now exclusively accepts XI Economic Operators Registration and Identification (EORI) numbers for both the Exporter and Representative fields.
+Note: For NI-GB movements, the Customs Declaration Service (CDS) now exclusively accepts XI EORIs for both the Exporter and Representative fields.
 You are required to provide their XI EORIs and associated XI authorisations for declarations.
-However, if you have declared a special procedure prior to CDS's acceptance of XI EORI and have utilised a GB EORI, you can continue using your GB EORI when submitting associated diversion declarations.
+However, if you have declared a special procedure prior to acceptance by CDS of XI EORI and have utilised a GB EORI, you can continue using your GB EORI when submitting associated diversion declarations.

-1 Terms used in this guide refer to the terminology used on the TSS Portal.
-Note that these may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.
+&lt;sup>1 Terms used in this guide refer to the terminology used on the TSS Portal.
+These may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.